CFSNM/DevOpsAssignment/README.md

 - Dockerfile: The Dockerfile to build the Docker image.
 - LICENSE: The License file of this repository.
 In this case, it is a BSD 3-Clause License.
 - run_tomcat.yml: The Ansible Playbook to run the entire application.
+- start_tomcat.sh: The Bash Script to Run Tomcat on the Docker Container.
 - test_tomcat.yml: The Pytest Script to check if a Docker Container exposing the Tomcat sample application is already running.